opencost/opencost-website/docs/FAQ.md

 ### What's the difference between OpenCost and Kubecost?

 OpenCost provides real-time monitoring of your Kubernetes cluster and provides the on-demand list pricing for the cloud resources in use by your cluster.
+It integrates with cloud billing to provide visibility into the cost of cloud resources linked to your Kubernetes usage.
 OpenCost is a CNCF sandbox project, so it is free to use and open to contributions from all community members.
 OpenCost has a UI, but the goal of OpenCost is to become the "Prometheus of cloud cost monitoring" and allow other solutions to be built on top of that data.

-OpenCost is the cost allocation engine for Kubecost which adds integration with your cloud provider bill and any negotiated discounts within.
-Kubecost will provide more accurate cost numbers for your cluster after reconciling the differences between your bill and the on-demand pricing (if any).
-Kubecost allows you to associate cloud costs outside your cluster from your bill with applications within the cluster (ie. object storage, DBaaS, etc.), OpenCost does not support this yet.
-Kubecost also provides recommendations, governance, alerting, federated clusters, a SaaS version, and support for their commercial offering.
+OpenCost is the cost allocation engine for Kubecost.
+Kubecost provides more accurate cost numbers for your cluster after reconciling the differences between your published bill with any negotiated discounts and the on-demand pricing (if any).
+Kubecost also provides recommendations, governance, alerting, federated clusters, a SaaS platform, and support for their commercial offering.

+### How are costs determined in the OpenCost project?

+The [OpenCost Specification](specification) outlines the metholodogy used for how costs are calculated in the project.
+The OpenCost implementation implements this spec and has public billing API integrations with the providers listed above.

-### How does this OpenCost implementation compare with the OpenCost Specification?
+### How does the OpenCost implementation compare with the OpenCost Specification?

 The OpenCost project provides an implementation of the specification for AWS, Azure, GCP, and on-prem Kubernetes environments.
 It meets all the requirements of the current [OpenCost Specification](specification) and is working towards including other functionality for monitoring external cloud costs, e.g. storage buckets, external databases, etc.